Electrical Safety For Gas Safe Engineers TB 118

 On 30 January 2018, a new version on TB 118 (Technical Bulletin) was published to provide guidance to gas safe registered engineers for the safe electrical isolation of gas appliances.
-Here, we look into what it means in practice.

 For many gas appliances, the socket or switched fuse is adjacent or nearby to the appliance and so is under the control of the engineer.
 A gas engineer is not an electrician but they should have enough knowledge to ensure the gas appliance is electrically safe to work on, even when it is powered off.